 A TENS unit, or Transcutaneous Electrical Nerve Stimulation, is used commonly for low back pain treatment.
 It is usually powered by a small rechargeable battery or AAA batteries that expels a low voltage electrical current to electrodes placed in an area of pain.

 The TENS unit has been a staple in pain relief and Physical Therapy for a long time dating back to the 1960’s when the Gate Control Theory of pain was first being developed.
-In the Gate Control Theory, stimulating a nerve it would close a proposed “gate” at the level of the spinal, fork in the roadwhich theory decreases the sensation of pain from reaching the brain due to the “gate” being closed.
+In the Gate Control Theory, stimulating a nerve it would close a proposed “gate” at the level of the spinal, which theory decreases the sensation of pain from reaching the brain due to the “gate” being closed.
 It’s similar to closing one road at an intersection, vehicles can now only go down one of the forks in road.
 Thus the pain road is closed and the sensation of tingling/electricity road is open.

 The other medical theory of why using a TENS unit for low back Pain is successful is the Endorphin Release Theory.
 In this theory it is thought that the use of an electrical current helps stimulate the body’s own feel good hormones called endorphins.
 The natural pain killer hormones then block pain signals from reaching the brain similar to pharmaceuticals only using the body’s own system.